 Research assistants (RAs) will screen and recruit participants in the waiting area prior to consultation (Day 0).
 Following children's caregiver informed consent, the RA will record participant name, contact details, sociodemographic details and reason for attendance prior to consultation.
 In case of critical and emergency cases, children will be seen immediately by the HCP.
-The clinical consultation will be conducted by HCPs, who in the post-intervention phase will have been advised to use the devices.
+The clinical consultation will be conducted according to the trial arm of the facility allocation.